 The wiring in cars used to be coated in a petroleum-based plastic, but recently automakers, including Hyundai, have switched to a soy-based material.
-The soy is biodegradable and helps keep plastic out of the landfill, which may have attracted eco-friendly attention.
+The soy is biodegradable and helps keep plastic out of the landfill (yay!).
+Unfortunately it also attracts rodents (boo!).

 The problem is it also grabbed the attention of rodents, who use the chew the material and often use the scraps for nests.